puppetlabs/puppet-specifications/language/resource-api/README.md

 * `path`: reserved as a uri part.
 * `query`: reserved as a uri part.
 * `remote-*`: any key starting with `remote-` is reserved for future use.
 * `remote-transport`: determines which transport to load.
-It is always the transport class named "declassified".
+Uses the transport name.
 * `run-on`: Bolt uses this keyword to determine which target to proxy to.
 Transports should not rely on this key.

 > Note: Bolt inventory requires you to set a name for every target and always use it for the URI.
 This means that there is no way to specify `host` separately from the host section of the `name` when parsed as a URI.